 to secure financing for their real estate deals.

-Real estate sponsors will often leverage crowdfunding portals to raise a portion of the capital they need for a project, which can then be used to supplement the more traditional debt they’ve secured offline.
+Real estate sponsors will often leverage crowdfunding portals to raise a portion of the capital they need for a project.
+This additional funding can supplement the traditional debt obtained through other means.

 Hard Money Lenders

-Hard money lenders are similar to debt funds except that these are typically individual lenders who operate in small geographic areas and lend on smaller-scale deals.
+Hard money lenders are similar to debt funds.
+The exception is that these are typically individual lenders who operate in small geographic areas and lend on smaller-scale deals.
 Many house flippers and small-time real estate developers utilize hard money for their projects.

 Hard money loans tend to be an option of last resort for borrowers.
 This is because they carry higher interest rates and more significant points and fees.
-Most borrowers will only utilize hard money loans in short-term situations, such as during construction or for a quick value-add renovation, and then will pay off the loan and refinance into a more affordable, longer-term loan using a more traditional source of capital.
+Most borrowers will only utilize hard money loans in short-term situations.
+For example during construction or for a quick value-add renovation.
+Then they will pay off the loan and refinance into a more affordable, longer-term loan using a more traditional source of capital.

-Seller financing is uncommon but can be a great financing tool in situations where the buyer and seller have a good relationship.
-Seller financing is when the seller holds the note on the property, and rather than repaying the bank, the buyer repays the seller just as they would make mortgage payments to a traditional lender.
+While seller financing is uncommon.
+It can still be a great financing tool where the buyer and seller have a good relationship.
+Seller financing is when the seller holds the note on the property.
+Then rather than repaying the bank, the buyer repays the seller just as they would make mortgage payments to a traditional lender.

 The benefit of seller financing is that it is highly customizable.
-While there are some general IRS requirements that need to be met, the only other limits to seller financing are creativity and what both parties can mutually agree to.
+While there are some general IRA requirements that need to be met.
+The only other limits to seller financing are creativity and what both parties can mutually agree to.

-Whether you’re a real estate sponsor or real estate investor, it is important to be familiar with the breadth of financing tools available for commercial real estate deals.
+Whether you’re a real estate sponsor or real estate investor, it is important to be familiar with the breadth of financing tools available.
 From a sponsor’s perspective, identifying the most appropriate source of capital can easily impact a project’s overall returns.
 An investor, meanwhile, will want to know that a sponsor has conducted thorough due diligence on the financing available to them for the specific project as this can impact investors’ returns accordingly.

-Often, it is not any one source of debt that is used for a project, but rather, a combination of financing tools.
-As always, a sponsor should be sure to “shop” their deals around to various lenders to be sure they’re getting the best rates and terms available in the marketplace at that time.
+It’s common to use a combination of different financing sources for a project, not just one source of debt.
+As always, a sponsor should be sure to “shop” their deals around to various lenders.
+Simply to ensure they’re getting the best rates and terms available in the marketplace at that time.